Large Power Transformers

 When cutting the laminates, we rely on most modern numerical control systems, enabling the so-called step-lap-technique, with the consequence of an especially appropriate flow of characteristic within the core of a Power Transformer.

-For high electrical and mechanical stress windings in Power Transformers are made of disc coils; for low voltages the use of layer windings has proven successful.
+For high electrical and mechanical stress windings in Power Transformer are made of disc coils; for low voltages the use of layer windings has proven successful.

 Another main component besides the core and the winding is the tank of a Power Transformer: It accomodates the active part and the oil filling.